Starting a family and a medical practice to help an under served Hispanic Community.

 I married again and have a beautiful daughter Natasha who has brought tremendous joy to my life.
 My new edition a year ago was my precious granddaughter Sienna.

 You could say that I have always been inspired by my mom’s valiant effort to help secure a brighter future for others.
 Additionally, I have benefited tremendously in my life by the kind hearts of others.
-One tremendous woman that I must highlight is my loyal best friend Gloria of 27 years, who selflessly took care of my family during those long hours I spent building a successful career.
+One tremendous woman that I must highlight is my loyal best friend Gloria of over 30 years, who selflessly took care of my family during those long hours I spent building a successful career.

 She continues to devote her love as she helps take care of my beautiful eight year old daughter and my 1 year old granddaughter, each of them just beginning their bright paths towards an incredible future.